Reviews of The Ghost in the Shell (1989) and related work

 Oshii Mamoru (director).

-A rapidly growing city on an artificial island in the area of Hong Kong, 2029 CE.
+A rapidly growing city on an artificial island in the area of Hong Kong, in 2029.
 Traditional society has begun to dissolve with the advent of ever more invasive electronic communications.
 A hacker brainwashes cyborgs through the net, masking out their true memories, making them act as pawns in intercorporate crimes.
 Section 9 of a fractionalized Public Peace Department is on this hacker’s trail.

 The Section’s chief operative retains only one biological component and has begun to question the nature of her existence.
 Her traditional mental complexity qualifies her as the possessor of a “ghost”, a secular, operationalized term for what used to be called a soul, but what does that matter?
 When she discovers that the hacker she is chasing isn’t human, and that it seeks her, she risks everything to communicate.